 If you’ve got excellent credit and don’t pay off your credit card bills in full each month, a low-interest card is the way to go.
-And with a variable APR under 10%, the Simmons Visa Card is one of the best you’ll find.
+And with a variable APR of 10.25%-18.25%, the Simmons Visa Card is one of the best you’ll find.
 You won’t get any rewards, sign-up bonuses, or VIP perks, but those features mean less if you keep a balance, since finance charges usually erase the value of any cash back or points you earn anyway.

 Very low APR

 No rewards or sign-up bonus

-- Very low APR: The single-digit variable rate for purchases and balance transfers is less than half the average interest rate for a credit card, based on The Balance’s analysis.
-Single-digit APRs are incredibly hard to find among even the best low interest cards.
+- Very low APR: The potentially low variable rate for purchases and balance transfers is significantly below the average interest rate for a credit card, based on The Balance’s analysis.
+APRs as low as 10.25% are incredibly hard to find among even the best low interest cards.
 The card’s cash advance APR is lower than many cards, too.

 A rewards card only makes sense if you can commit to paying off your balance in full each month.
 Rewards card APRs are typically higher, so you could pay more in interest than what you earn in rewards.

 How to Get the Most Out of This Card

 Pairing this card with a rewards card that doesn’t charge an annual fee may be worthwhile if you carry a balance occasionally (holiday shopping, for example) or just on certain types of expenses like car repairs or medical bills.

 You could pay for everything with the rewards card and then transfer any portion of your balance that you’re not going to pay off to the Simmons Visa Card.
 This method gives you three advantages: